 How to use forwardRef in react - easy explanation

-After you complete reading this post you will have no problem understanding the usage of forwardRef in react.
+After completing reading this post you will have no problem understanding the usage of forwardRef in react.

 return (